openxla/community/README.md

 ## This Repository

 OpenXLA is a community-driven, open source ML compiler ecosystem, using the best of XLA, MLIR, and IREE.
-The community repository store documents used by the OpenXLA developer community:
+The community repository stores documents used by the OpenXLA developer community:

 * **[Governance](https://github.com/openxla/community/blob/main/GOVERNANCE.md)** - Operating processes for OpenXLA
 * **[Community Meetings](https://github.com/openxla/community/tree/main/meetings)** - Schedule, agenda & minutes for public OpenXLA community meetings